GLOBAL MARKETS-Bond yields sink as central banks head for easier policy

 "It would mean that issuers who have large outstanding debt like Italy would stand to benefit."

-Sources close to the ECB told Reuters, however, that the ECB was not currently considering buying government debt out of proportion to euro zone countries' shareholding in the bank and that the hurdle for abandoning this capital key was high.
+Sources close to the ECB told Reuters that the ECB was not currently considering buying government debt out of proportion to euro zone countries' shareholding in the bank and that the hurdle for abandoning this capital key was high.

 Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan cranked out its third gain in four days, up around half a percent.
 Japan's Nikkei closed 0.7 percent higher.